 During the two years of this study, the lowest temperature recorded under the covering system was -8°C, while the coldest air temperature was -13°C. These temperatures were recorded at 10 AM and would not have been the coldest temperatures.
 Therefore, stating that this cover system would provide enough protection from cold temperatures to prevent injury is not appropriate, in spite of the fact that there was minimal injury over the two years.
 However, a comparison might be made with information from the Olds Golf Course where a similar covering system was installed.
-On one occasion (December 7) when air temperature was -35°C without snow cover, the temperature under the cover was -9.3°C. The top cover was the same as used in the Glendale study, however, the insulating layer of bubble wrap was slightly thicker, 18mm versus 12mm.
+On one occasion (December 7) when air temperature was -35°C without snow cover, the temperature under the cover was -9.3°C. The top cover was the same as used in the Glendale study, however, the insulating layer of bubble wrap was slightly thicker, 12mm versus 18mm.
 This covering system provided sufficient insulation to prevent injury from cold temperatures.
 Critical temperatures for survival depend on the quantity of food reserves stored by the plants.
 In early winter food reserves are greater than they are in the spring, so a covering system that prevents injury in early winter may not prevent injury in late winter due to reduced food reserves.

 Temperature effects on gas concentrations showed that above freezing temperatures produced greater fluctuations in gas concentrations than did temperatures below freezing.
-This means that decreases in O2 and increases in CO2 occurred more rapidly at temperatures above freezing than at temperatures below freezing.
-In a previous study conducted at the PTRC, it was found that there was a greater fluctuation in gas concentrations when temperatures rose from -2°C to 0°C. Other research (Rochette et al, 2006) showed that at temperatures of -2°C little change in gas concentrations occurred.
+This means that decreases in O_2 and increases in CO_2 occurred more rapidly at temperatures above freezing than at temperatures below freezing.
+In a previous study conducted at the PTRC, it was found that there was a greater fluctuation in gas concentrations when temperatures rose from $-2^{\circ}C$ to $0^{\circ}C$.
+Other research (Rochette et al, 2006) showed that at temperatures of $-2^{\circ}C$ that little change in gas concentrations occurred.
 Keeping plants frozen would result in minimal fluctuations in gas concentrations.